6 Strategies to Increase Church Funding

 This isn’t about saving the church, it’s about finding a more sustainable way to live into God’s call.

 Interested in learning more about these income sources and how your congregation might find a more sustainable way forward?
-Check out our new, free research e-book.
+Check out a free chapter from Grace’s 2024 book, Funding Forward: A Pathway to More Sustainable Models for Ministry.

 0 0 votes